abynox/ShockAlarmApp/README.md

 You can also log in on multiple OpenShock instances at once.
 ShockAlarm will show all shockers from all instances seamlessly at a glance!

+## Other information
+- I cannot guarentee that all features work with all possible configurations.
+I try to make them work with each other but sometimes I miss them.
+For example a random intensity won't work with the shock confirmation dialog.
+However a hard limit will.

 ### Not supported in Web Version
 Everything with websockets is currently not supported due to authentication problems with websockets.
 This includes:
 - OTA Updates